momat-ucm/T-SIR-T/README.md

  For more details about the model and its parameters please refer to the following Preprint:
  A simple but complex enough θ-SIR type model to be used with COVID-19 real data.
 Application to the case of Italy.
  A.M.
 Ramos, M.R.
-Ferrández, M. Vela-Pérez, B. Ivorra July 2020
+Ferrández, M. Vela-Pérez, B. Ivorra.
+ July 2020.

  DOI: 10.13140/RG.2.2.32466.17601

  How to run the model?